Associate Professor of Finance

 email: alan.moreira at simon.rochester.edu

 Expertise: Asset Pricing, Financial Intermediation

-Currently, I'm an assistant professor of finance at University of Rochester Simon Graduate School of Business.
-From July 2011 to June 2017, I was an assistant professor of finance at Yale University Yale School of Management.
+Currently, I'm an associate professor of finance at University of Rochester Simon Graduate School of Business and an NBER Research Fellow.
+My research focus on asset pricing, financial intermediation, and macro-finance.
+From July 2011 to June 2017, I was an assistant professor of finance at Yale University.
 I did my PhD in Financial Economics at the University of Chicago, graduating in 2011, and my undergraduate and master studies back in Brazil at the Rio de Janeiro Federal University and PUC-RJ respectively.

 News Implied Volatility and Disasters Concerns , Journal of Financial Economics, January 2017

 We extend back to 1890 the volatility implied by options index (VIX), available only since 1986, using the frequency of words on the front-page of the Wall Street Journal.
 News implied volatility (NVIX) captures well the disaster concerns of the average investor over this longer history.
 NVIX is particularly high during stock market crashes, times of policy-related uncertainty, world wars and financial crises.
 We find that periods when people are more concerned with a rare disaster, as proxied by news, are either followed by periods of above average stock returns, or followed by periods of large economic disasters.
 We estimate that the disaster probability has a half-life of four to eight months and annual volatility of 4% to 6%.
 Our findings are consistent with the view that hard to measure time-varying rare disaster risk is an important driver behind asset prices.

 The Macroeconomics of Shadow Banking , Journal of Finance, December 2017 [Lead Article]